Health Tips

 Who Benefits Most

-• People with MASLD and type 2 diabetes: Strongest evidence of benefit
+• People with MASLD and type 2 diabetes: Most published MASLD outcome data comes from this group

 • People with obesity and fatty liver: Weight loss alone helps, but GLP-1s add direct liver benefits

-• People with early-stage liver disease: GLP-1s appear to be most effective before significant scarring has occurred
+• People with early-stage liver disease: current evidence is most relevant for this group before significant scarring develops

 What About Advanced Liver Disease?